AmbientRun/Ambient/docs/src/reference/package.md

 ### Components / `[components]`

-The `components` section contains custom components defined by the ember.
+The `components` section contains custom components defined by the package.
 Components are used to store data on entities.

 This is a TOML table, where the keys are the component IDs (`SnakeCaseIdentifier`), and the values are the component definitions.